Dataport/polar/packages/core/README.md

 ### initializeLayerList

 Layers intended to be used in the map have to be initialized by calling `initializeLayerList` with a service register.
-This register may either be a link to a predefined one or the custom one, that is also required by [mapConfiguration.layerConf](#mapconfigurationlayerconf).
+This register may either be a link to a predefined service register like [the Hamburg service register](https://geodienste.hamburg.de/services-internet.json), or the custom service register that is also used in [mapConfiguration.layerConf](#mapconfigurationlayerconf).

 ``js
 core.rawLayerList.initializeLayerList(services: mapConfiguration.layerConf | string, callback?: Function)